peunsu/ftb-snbt-lib/README.md

 }
 ```

-**This library is only for the FTB snbt tag**.
-If you are finding the snbt library for the "vanilla" snbt tag, use [nbtlib](https://github.com/vberlier/nbtlib) by [vberlier](https://github.com/vberlier).
+**This library works with both FTB snbt tag and the vanilla snbt tag.** However, if you are finding the snbt library working perfectly for the "vanilla" snbt tag, use [nbtlib](https://github.com/vberlier/nbtlib) by [vberlier](https://github.com/vberlier).

 ## Installation